 Alcohol and smoking cause more damage to your body than just the liver & lungs.
 Limit alcohol intake to a maximum of 2 drinks per day.
 Drug abuse damages physical and mental health in many ways especially the skeletal system.
 If a person does not change their lifestyle, then there can be some permanent damage to the bones.
 Substance abuse can cause disability by affecting healthy bones and joints from the inside out.

 Read more on the 7 Health Effects of Smoking

 Evaluate your medicines

-There are many medications which can have a very bad impact on the bones, especially Corticosteroids which are prescribed to treat arthritis.
+There are many medications that can have a very bad impact on the bones, especially Corticosteroids which are prescribed to treat arthritis.
 They weaken bones by decreasing the amount of calcium absorbed in the intestines and increasing the amount excreted by the kidneys.
 In such cases, the best way to ensure bone health is by opting for a lower dose of medication over a short period of time.

 When Should I Consult a Doctor?

 If you are worried about a recent fracture or the risk of developing osteoporosis, do consult a doctor to ensure your bone gets all the support it needs.
 Most often the doctor would recommend a basic bone density test.
 A bone density test will help determine the strength of your bones.
 By assessing the intensity of the weakness, your physician will determine the medical course of action.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.